woods-project/woods-project.github.io/docs/index.md

 # woods

-**woods** is a possible novel written using ChatGPT and MidJourney as inspiration and writing aids.
+**woods** is a novel being written using ChatGPT and MidJourney as inspiration and writing aids.

 ![[woods.png|400]]